Xylemon/xlennart/README.md

 XLennart 1.1.1 - An XBill Modification

+##Maintainer Status

+(08/03/2015)

+I am no longer maintaining XLennart, if you would like to continue this project, contact me at xylem2020[at]gmail.com

 ##Compiling

 XLennart is very simple to compile, as all you need to do is: